CI/CD Pipeline skill

 include:

-# Only test macOS on latest Node (saves minutes)
+# Only test macOS on Active LTS (saves minutes; macOS minutes cost 10x)

 os: macos-latest